alexander-scott/Enhanced-Trigger-Box/README.md

 ### Modify GameObject Response

 This response allows you to modify a gameobject by either disabling, enabling or destroying it.
+Or you can enable/disable specific Unity components on a gameobject.
 You can either pass in a gameobject reference or pass in the gameobjects name and the object will be found using GameObject.Find().

-You are unable to enable a gameobject by name because GameObject.Find() cannot be used on inactive objects and the workarounds require you to modify your game which is not what I want.
+You are unable to enable a gameobject by name because GameObject.Find() cannot be used on inactive objects.
+You also cannot disable or enable a Unity component without supplying a gameobject reference.
 It is good practice to use object references instead of searching for objects anyway.

 ``` csharp
 gameObject.SetActive(true);